I-M-Iqbal/I-M-Iqbal.github.io/content/blog/disptaches-from-the-dark-side.md

 The Bush administration argued Guantanamo was in Cuba and outside the jurisdiction of the US therefore the supreme court couldn't hear the case.
 The court heard it anyway and found the men had the right to challenge their detention as Habeas jurisdiction existed over all places under the sovereign's control.
 That included Guantanamo, as it was inside US naval base in Cuba and therefore under US sovereign control.

 To quote Peirce on Rasul v Bush:

-The argument that won in Bush v Rasul was
+The argument that won in Bush v Rasul was:

 > "prisoners... should have access to legal remedies and to lawyers who could, most importantly of all, for the first time go in and, bit by bit, bring out reports, not just of the physical and mental horrors inflicted by or on behalf of Americans, but the complicity of this country (at every level) in their unlawful captivity.
 We were never mean to know any of this."

 We know what happened because of Habeas Corpus.
 Without it, we would not know the names of the 800 men detained there.
 Lawyers would not have been able to tell the world of the torture they experienced at the hands of the country that calls itself the leader of the free world.
 Worse of all the men might still be there because the campaigns to end Guantanamo might never have started.
 We would never know that our government, the UK government, was complicit in the crime of torture.[^4]